 Carbocation Rearrangement occurs whenever the alcohols are converted into several carbocations and this phenomenon is termed as carbocation rearrangement.
-In simple carbocation comprises of +ve charge in a molecule that is connected to 3 more groups and holds a sextet.
+In simple carbocation comprises +ve charge in a molecule that is connected to 3 more groups and holds a sextet.
 Carbocation rearrangement can be carried out to a reaction that does not involve alcohol.
 There are 2 types of carbocation rearrangements namely Alkyl and Hybrid Shift.

 An alkyl shift occurs when a carbocation does not contain a hydrogen atom that is present on the adjacent carbon atom that is readily available for rearrangement.
-There are some cases where hybrid shift does not lead to a stable carbocation.
+There are some cases where a hybrid shift does not lead to a stable carbocation.
 For instance, consider the following case.

 Suppose if alkyl group migrates there would be a chance for formation of tertiary carbocation that is more stable.

 When a carbon attached to four carbons are present adjacent to secondary carbocation then there would be a possibility for the occurrence of alkyl shift.